 Every five years, you have the opportunity to directly elect MEPs to represent you in the European Parliament in the same way that local councillors do at local authority level, Assembly Members do in Cardiff and Members of Parliament do in Westminster.

-There are now 27 member states making up the European Union housing over 490 million people.
+There are now 28 member states making up the European Union housing over 490 million people, but UK is scheduled to depart in March 2019.

 What does your MEP do?